techspence/techspence.github.io/_posts/2020-01-14-2019-SANS-Holiday-Hack-Challenge-Write-Up-by-Techspence.md

 ---
 layout: single
 classes: wide
-title: "2019 SANS Holiday Hack Challenge Write"
+title: "2019 SANS Holiday Hack Challenge Write Up"
 date: 2020-01-14
 ---
 Ho ho ho and welcome to my very first ever **SANS Holiday Hack Challenge** write-up!
 That’s right this is the very first time I have participated in a Holiday Hack Challenge and to be honest, this is the first Capture the Flag I have participated ever in my life.
 I haven’t even had the privilege yet to attend a SANS event.
 Although I hope to change that soon.
 That might sound crazy but it’s true.
 I never really thought that I would get much out of a CTF so I didn’t bother to take the time to try one.
 Well after the last 2 weeks I have realized I have never been more wrong.